- redbone coonhound

 American Staffordshire Terrier

-The Dalmatian has a working heritage as a “coach dog,” in which it ran alongside horse-drawn carriages for miles.
+The Dalmatian has a working heritage as a “coach dog,” in which they ran alongside horse-drawn carriages for miles.
 Today, many Dalmatians take part in an activity called a “road trial” that mimics this historic usage.
 It requires Dals to run alongside a horse in a staged situation, a perfect environment for this high-energy breed.
 The breed’s endurance makes it a great running companion.

 German Shorthaired Pointer

-The German Shorthaired Pointer is a friendly, smart, eager to please dog that historically was used to hunt all day in the field.
-GSPs thrive on exercise like most other pointing breeds and love being involved in outdoor activities with their families.
-Running, swimming or dog sports would be a great choice for this active breed.
+The German Shorthaired Pointer is a friendly, smart, eager-to-please dog that historically was used to hunt all day in the field.
+GSPs thrive on exercise, like most other pointing breeds, and love being involved in outdoor activities with their families.
+Running, swimming, or dog sports would be a great choice for this active breed.

 The Redbone was bred to hunt and swim over varied terrain while still maintaining its speed and agility.
 The breed developed great endurance and tenacity tracking game ranging from raccoons to cougars.
-During its downtime, Redbones have plenty of energy to spend exercising with their owners.
+During their downtime, Redbones have plenty of energy to spend exercising with their owners.